Identification of discrete concentration graph models with one hidden binary variable: Discrete undirected graphical model

-Let $l_v$ indicate the number of levels of $A_v$, $v\in K$, and let $l=\prod_{v=1}^n l_v$.
-Without loss of generality we assume that the variable $A_v$ takes value in $\{0,\ldots,l_v-1\}$.
+Let $l_v$ denote the number of levels of $A_v$, $v\in K$, and let $l=\prod_{v=1}^n l_v$.
+Without loss of generality, we assume that the variable $A_v$ takes value in $\{0,\ldots,l_v-1\}$.
 We consider the multidimensional contingency table obtained by the cross classification of $N$ objects according to $A_v$.
-Let $X$ be the $2l \times 1$ vector of entries of the contingency table, stacked in a way that $A_0$ is running the slowest.
+Let $X$ be the $2l \times1$ vector of entries of the contingency table, stacked in a way that the levels of $A_0$ are changing slowest.

+Data for contingency tables can be collected under various sampling schemes; see \cite{Lauritzen}, Chapter~4.
+We assume for now that the elements of $X$ are independent Poisson random variables with $E(X)=\mu_X$.